-In the Agora RTC SDK, subscribing is the action of receiving media streams published to the channel.
-In the Agora RTM SDK, subscribing is the action of monitoring the online status of one or multiple RTM users.
+In the Agora Video SDK, subscribing is the action of receiving media streams published to the channel.
+In the Agora Signaling SDK, subscribing is the action of monitoring the online status of one or multiple Signaling users.

 TCP (Transmission Control Protocol) is a connection-oriented and reliable transport layer communication protocol.

-A token, also known as a dynamic key, is used for authentication when an app user joins an RTC channel or logs onto the Agora RTM system.
+A token, also known as a dynamic key, is used for authentication when an app user joins an channel or logs onto the Agora Signaling.

 Transcoding is the process of decoding audio and video data and then re-encoding them into the target conversion output or format.